-- 1. When two amounts are given, higher figure includes dependents' allowances for one dependent child and/or nonworking spouse. - 2.
-Minimum WBA computed annually in, Kansas: 25% of maximum weekly benefit amount; New Mexico: 10% of SAWW; Oregon: 15% of SAWW.
+- 1. When 2 amounts are given, higher figure includes dependents' allowances for one dependent child and/or nonworking spouse. - 2.
+Minimum WBA computed annually in, Kansas: 25% of maximum weekly benefit amount.
+New Mexico: 10% of SAWW.
+Oregon: 15% of SAWW.
 Washington: 15% of SAWW. - 3.
 Connecticut, Hawaii, Illinois, Maryland, New Hampshire, New York, West Virginia: the uniform potential benefit duration for all claimants who meet at least minimum qualifying requirements is 26 weeks.
-In Illinois the maximum benefit amount cannot exceed base period wages.
+Illinois: the maximum benefit amount cannot exceed base period wages.
 In Louisiana: the maximum benefit amount cannot exceed 27% of covered, base period wages. - 4.
 High-quarter (HQ) is the quarter in the base period (BP) in which the claimant's paid wages were highest. - 5.
-Wisconsin: has an alternative BP for those who do not qualify under the original formula, see table 16. - 6. lowa: individual's wage in high quarter and another quarter of the base period must be at least 3.5% and 1.75%, respectively, of the state average annual wage. - 7.
-Wisconsin: 4 weeks for certain family member employees from family owned businesses. - 8.
-Rhode Island: qualifying requirements are 200 x min. hourly wage in one qtr. and BP wages of 11⁄2 x HQ; provided that BP wages are at least 400 x min. hourly wage.
-Alternative qualifying requirement will be 3 x total BP minimum of 400 x min. hourly wage. - 9.
-Alabama: average of two highest quarters; Virginia: refers to earnings in the two highest quarters. - 10.
-Alabama: WBA is the average of two highest quarters divided by 26. - 11.
+Wisconsin: has an alternative base period for those who do not qualify under the original formula, see Table 16. - 6. lowa: individual's wage in high quarter and another quarter of the base period must be at least 3.5% and 1.75%, respectively, of the state average annual wage. - 7.
+Wisconsin: 4 weeks for certain family member employees from family-owned businesses. - 8.
+Rhode Island: qualifying requirements are 200 x minimum hourly wage in one quarter and base period wages of 11⁄2 x HQ; provided that base period wages are at least 400 x minimum hourly wage.
+Alternative qualifying requirement will be 3 x total base period minimum of 400 x minimum hourly wage. - 9.
+Alabama: average of 2 highest quarters; Virginia: refers to earnings in the 2 highest quarters. - 10.
+Alabama: WBA is the average of 2 highest quarters divided by 26. - 11.
 New York: the qualifying high quarter wage needed for benefit eligibility has been capped at 22 x maximum WBA.
-The first four out of the last five completed calendar quarters prior to filing the claim is the base period for eligibility.
-However, a claimant who has insufficient wages to qualify under the BP may qualify based on wages paid during the last four completed calendar quarters.

-- 12. Michigan: if no benefit entitlement results, the alternate method is to find wages in at least 2 quarters and total base period wages of 20 x SAWW.
-In 2015, the SAWW is \$910.71. - 13.
-New Jersey: these figures are based on the current base week amount of \$165. - 14.
+The first 4 out of the last 5 completed calendar quarters prior to filing the claim is the base period for eligibility.
+However, a claimant who has insufficient wages to qualify under the base period may qualify based on wages paid during the last 4 completed calendar quarters. - 12.
+Michigan: if no benefit entitlement results, the alternate method is to find wages in at least 2 quarters and total base period wages of 20 x SAWW.
+In 2016, the SAWW is \$935. - 13.
+New Jersey: these figures are based on the current base week amount of \$168. - 14.
 Massachusetts: the minimum possible duration of benefits at any rate is 10 weeks while the minimum possible rate at the minimum benefit rate is 30.
-In order to qualify for the minimum possible benefit rate of \$34 an applicant would need a specific base period wage configuration whereby duration of 30 weeks is the only possibility.
+In order to qualify for the minimum possible benefit rate of \$34, an applicant would need a specific base period wage configuration whereby duration of 30 weeks is the only possibility.
 It is possible to have a base period wage configuration that would qualify a claimant for a higher benefit rate but a duration as short as 10 weeks. - 15.
 Vermont: minimum possible duration of benefits is 20 weeks.
 Maximum benefit amount is 26 weeks or 46% of wages, whichever is lower. - 16.
-Pennsylvania: credit week is a week in the base year in which the claimant was paid remuneration of at least \$116.00.
+Pennsylvania: credit week is a week in the base year in which the claimant was paid remuneration of at least \$116..